 There are two major changes that occur in the face with aging.
-The obvious changes include loosening of the skin in the face and neck from laxity and sagging, nasolabial folds, jowl formation, and what are referred to as “marionette lines”—creases extending downward from the corners of the mouth.
+The obvious changes include loosening of the skin in the face and neck, manifesting as laxity and sagging, nasolabial folds, jowl formation, and what are referred to as “marionette lines”—creases extending downward from the corners of the mouth.
 The other less obvious change is a loss of volume, particularly in the cheeks.
 Genetics, diet, smoking, sun exposure, weight fluctuations, and the natural aging process can all contribute to these changes.
 The neck muscles can also loosen or splay, causing bands and folds to form under the chin and leading people to look years older than they really are.

 - What Is a Facelift?